pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 Let me attempt to explain this in a different way:

 1. There is a gun on the mantle.
 1. We pick up the gun.
-While it's not loaded (at least the last time we checked), it is at this point we should treat it as loaded.
 1. A great deal of time passes.
-What adventures we've had!
-What sights we've seen!
-Oh, if only I had time to tell the tale!
+Adventures!
 1. And through an unlikely series of events, we load the gun and point it at our foot.
-Ominous foreboding.
 1. More adventures!
 1. Sometime later, while tagging our infrastructure in terraform, the gun discharges.
 Friend, we've just shot ourselves in the foot.
 I can't believe it either, but here we are.